DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### 2. Check your eligibility

-To train to teach in England, you will need the following qualifications:
+To train to teach in England, you will need:

 * a bachelor’s degree (this can be from a university outside the UK)
 * an English language qualification which is the same standard as a grade 4 GCSE (General Certificate of Secondary Education)